AntonYoooo/EDA-Spotify-2023/README.md

 ### Output:
 ![image](https://github.com/user-attachments/assets/95e04788-4574-4f14-84bd-881a41723106)

-**• Note: According to the output, there are 50 blanks in the "in_shazam_charts" column and 95 blanks in the "key" column.
-Additionally, there are currently 4 tracks that have been duplicated within the dataset.**
+**Note:** According to the output, there are 50 blanks in the "in_shazam_charts" column and 95 blanks in the "key" column.
+Additionally, there are currently 4 tracks that have been duplicated within the dataset.

 **1 . e . ) To further prove that there are duplicates within the track, the following code is then implemented:**
 ```python